 Check below for the exact equivalents when switching fresh tomato for juice or canned tomato.

 You can swap raw garlic for some garlic powder – 1/4 teaspoon garlic powder equals 1 garlic clove.

 Original gazpacho calls for green pepper, but red bell pepper also works for this recipe.
 If you don’t have any pepper, you can also skip the pepper altogether.

 - Bread (optional ingredient):

-You can also use cooked chickpeas instead of bread to make this drink thicker: it also tastes good and it makes the drink more satiating.
+I like adding some cooked chickpeas instead of bread to make this drink thicker: it also tastes good and in my opinion, it makes the drink more satiating.

 - White wine vinegar:

 I strongly recommend sticking to white vinegar.
 Furthermore, I encourage to use a good sherry vinegar if you have some.

 But if you don’t have any, you may also use red wine vinegar or even lemon juice or lime juice instead.